Webbgaraget/threewp_broadcast/readme.txt

 4. The correct post type(s) have been selected
 5. <em>User & Blog Settings</em> is not set to hide the meta box from the user / role / blog

-= WPAlchemy =

-If you have custom post meta boxes via WPAlchemy, you'll probably need to add the following to the custom field inclusions in the settings:

-	_bcc_

 = WPML Sitepress =

 There is an included plugin, ThreeWP Broadcast WPML, that provides support for transferring WPML translation data between broadcasted posts.